Katharine Way: Manhattan Project

 In 1942, Wheeler recruited Way to work on the Manhattan Project at the Metallurgical Laboratory in Chicago.
 Working with physicist Alvin Weinberg, Way analyzed neutron flux data from Enrico Fermi's early nuclear reactor designs to see whether it would be possible to create a self-sustaining nuclear chain reaction.
 These calculations were put to use in the construction of Chicago Pile-1.
 Afterwards, she examined the problem of nuclear poisoning of reactors by certain fission products.
 With physicist Eugene Wigner she developed the Way-Wigner approximation for fission product decay.

 Way also visited the Hanford Site and the Los Alamos Laboratory.
 In mid-1945 she moved to Oak Ridge, Tennessee, where she continued her research into nuclear decay.
 While there, she began to specialize in the collection and organization of nuclear data.

+She signed the Szilárd petition of 1945.

 With Dexter Masters, she co-edited the 1946 New York Times bestseller One World or None: a Report to the Public on the Full Meaning of the Atomic Bomb.
 The book included essays by Niels Bohr, Albert Einstein and Robert Oppenheimer, and sold over 100,000 copies.